 There are no admission charges to visit the park or the National War Memorial.

 The park and National War Memorial can be visited any time.

-The Hall of Memories, beneath the carillon, is open seven days a week, from 10.30 am to 4.30 pm Mondays to Saturdays, and 12 pm to 4.30 pm Sundays.
+The Hall of Memories, beneath the carillon, is open seven days a week, from 10 am to 5 pm.

 The Hall of Memories is closed on Good Friday and Christmas Day.

 There is wheelchair access, with a moveable ramp stored inside the Hall of Memories.